David Bezmozgis: Short stories

-Novels
+Books

 His first published book is Natasha and Other Stories (2004).
 Stories from that collection first appeared in The New Yorker, Harper's and Zoetrope All-Story.
 Natasha and Other Stories was chosen for inclusion in Canada Reads 2007, where it was championed by Steven Page.

 Bezmozgis' first novel The Free World (2011) was published in 2011.
 Set in Italy in 1978, Bezmozgis' novel chronicles the experience of Jewish refugees from the USSR.
 Critics in North America and in Europe have suggested that in this novel Berzmozgis presented through a fictional lens what another Jewish-Soviet immigrant Maxim D. Shrayer had described in his book "Waiting for America" (2007).
 It was subsequently nominated and shortlisted for the Giller Prize, the Governor General's Literary Award for English-language fiction, the Amazon.ca First Novel Award, and for the Governor General's Awards.

 Bezmozgis' second novel, The Betrayers (2014) is about a famous Russian Jewish dissident who, after the fall of the Soviet Union, meets the man who denounced him.
 He also worked on the novel during a New York Public Library Cullman Center fellowship that he received.
 The novel was published in 2014 by Little, Brown and Company.